 The human brain is made up of nerve cells (neurones) that send messages as a way of communicating with each other.
 Dementia damages the brain's nerve cells, which means that messages can't be sent to and from the brain effectively, preventing the body from functioning normally.

-Dementia and Alzheimer's disease impacts Activities of Daily Living (ADL), making it difficult for those with the disease to complete simple activities that we often take for granted, such as bathing, doing laundry or cleaning.
+The impacts of Dementia and Alzheimer's on Activities of Daily Living (ADL) make it difficult for those with the disease to complete simple activities that we often take for granted, such as bathing, doing laundry or cleaning.
 It is important to remember that not every person suffering from dementia will look dishevelled and unkempt, and different stages of the disease will alter the way in which the person in question will complete the task.

 Why does dementia have an impact on everyday life?

-Because dementia is a progressive and degenerative brain disease, it impedes messages that are transmitted in the brain.
+Because it's a progressive and degenerative brain disease, the effects of dementia impede messages that are transmitted in the brain.
 These messages help people execute day-to-day activities that we often see as mundane and take for granted.
 Here are the following functions that dementia affects, and the ADL this alters.